pvanisacker/vagrant-splunk/README.md

 vagrant-splunk
 ==============

-This is a collection of vagrant boxes.
+This is a collection of vagrant configuration files for VirtualBox instances running different Splunk setups.

 The purpose of them is to allow you to easily get started with Splunk.